-France won’t scrap tax on tech giants, despite Trump threats
+French wine vs US tech prowess: new Trump-Macron standoff

 The tech tax is just their latest battleground, and will be a key tension point when the two men meet at a Group of Seven summit in France next month.

-France failed to persuade European Union partners to impose a Europe-wide tax on tech giants, but is now pushing for an international deal on it with the G-7 and the 34 countries of the Organization for Economic Cooperation and Development.
+France failed to persuade EU partners to impose a Europe-wide tax on tech giants, but is now pushing for an international deal on it with the G-7 and the 34 countries of the Organization for Economic Cooperation and Development.

 For all of AP’s tech coverage, visit: https://apnews.com/apf-technology